-What I like about traveling by Train in Romania
+Good things about traveling by train in Romania

 – Trains in Romania are cheap and usually cheaper than driving.
 First class is really cheap too and I would recommend anybody to take first class instead of second (for the 5 hours long ride that I’m usually on, the difference between 2nd and 1st class is about 7 Euros and for that you get larger, more comfortable chairs, everything is cleaner and even less crowded).

 Have in mind, though, that first class in Romanian trains is nowhere near luxury and some older first class carts are now used as second class on some trains.
-But it’s still a good option, price-wise as well.
+But it’s still a good option, price-wise as well and if you’re lucky to get on a more recent train, you’ll find your ride really nice.

 – There are many power outlets available in the carts, so you can watch a movie on your laptop or play games on your smartphone without having to worry about your battery dying on you.

 – New private companies are starting to offer even better prices, modern trains and overall better value (perfect air con, cleanliness, free wi fi and so on), even though at the moment their destinations are limited.
-Look for companies like Softrans, Regiotrans or Astra Trans as these are the current private train operators in the country.
+Look for companies like Softrans, Regiotrans or Astra Trans as these are the current private train operators in the country – more on these later though.

 – They rarely get to their destination on time.
 There are horror moments when trains that travel on very long distances can get delays of 90 minutes and sometimes more.
-And even other trains use to get to their destination at least a few minutes late – the longer the distance, the higher the chances of not getting there in time, so make sure to leave enough time in between trips if you need to make a connection.
+On my route to Bucharest, the trains rarely arrive in time, even though they keep increasing the estimated time to get there.

 The train that I am constantly on, for example, is usually 20 minutes late (from Drobeta Turnu Severin to Bucharest or vice-versa).